Skip to main content

 a) U.S. citizenship

-b) At least 19 years of age and a junior or senior in an accredited college or university or graduate student.
+b) At least 19 years of age and a junior or senior in an accredited college, university, or graduate student.

 1. A student is an individual who is enrolled in a degree-seeking program in an accredited college or university